godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 .. image:: img/inverse_kinematics.png

-For easy calculation in this chapter, we consider the target being a child of Skeleton.
+For easy calculation in this chapter, we assume the target is a child of Skeleton.
 If this is not the case for your setup, you can always reparent it in your script, as you will save on calculations if you do so.